 Warm Up and Reduce the Risk of Injuries

 I know I know we just said got up and get moving, but don’t go running out the door just yet.
 If you are running in the morning than your muscles are more likely to be stiff since you have not been using them recently.
 Spending a few minutes stretching and warming up properly will help reduce running injuries and make your run better all around.

 It is kind of common sense that if you get more sleep it will be easier to get up in the morning, but that does not mean we always listen to this.
 To make being a morning runner more enjoyable getting enough sleep is important.
 This means focus on getting to be a few minutes early so that you can get your rest.
 Try to find other moments in you day to get things done a little ahead of schedule so that you are free to put your head down on the pillow in lots of time.

 Go to Bed In Your Running Clothes

 If you have trouble getting going in the morning every obstacle that you can remove makes it that much easier to get out the door.
-Put your running clothes on the night before and that way in the morning all you have is get out of bed and you are ready to start your warm up routine.
+Put your running clothes on the night before and that way in the morning all you have is get out of bed, put on your running shoes, and you are ready to start your warm up routine.

 Put your Alarm out of Reach